-Everyone knows the IoT is growing.
+Everyone knows the industrial Internet of Things (IIoT) is growing.
 Whether you look at funding, data generated, or market acceptance, you can see how IoT is transforming the business landscape.
 But where are the best opportunities, and how should companies position themselves to take advantage of them?

 If you look at the opportunities by market segment, Automotive is by far the strongest, particularly in OEM Telematics and After-Market Telematics (numbers from ABI Research).
 Together, these segments make up nearly 47 percent of the estimated 202o market of $196.5 billion for IoT software and service.
 Fleet management is also large, showing the near-term importance of transportation in general.